joshuafuller/djicot/README.md

 # DJICOT: DJI Drone Detection, Tracking & Identification with TAK

-DJICOT is a tool designed to monitor and analyze DJI OcuSync Drone ID data within the Team Awareness Kit (TAK) ecosystem.
+DJICOT is a tool designed to monitor and analyze DJI OcuSync Drone ID sUAS data within the Team Awareness Kit (TAK) ecosystem.
 It provides capabilities for detecting, tracking, and identifying drones using commercial off-the-shelf (COTS) equipment.
 DJICOT ensures rapid deployment and seamless integration into existing common operating picture and situational awareness systems.